Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] A commit is being copied from the feature-user-location branch to the master branch
 - [ ] The branch is switched to the feature-user-location branch, and the specified commit is applied to the branch.

-Commits aren't copied when cherry picking, they are cherry picked.
+**Explanation:** `Commits aren't copied when cherry picking, they are cherry picked.
 The changes introduced by the commit are applied and a new commit is then created.
 This allow us to get specific changes as if they were patches (in the GIT's book, this is actually called [Patching](https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Patching "See this in the GIT's book")).
 As a new commit is created upon feature-user-location, HEAD also changes to match it.
-You can see this in `cat .git/HEAD` and `cat .git/refs/heads/feature-user-location` for this case.
-See `man git-cherry-pick` for details.
+You can see this in `cat .git/HEAD`and`cat .git/refs/heads/feature-user-location`for this case.
+See`man git-cherry-pick` for details.`

 **NOTE**: There are two versions of this question so far.
 The task is always "describe what is happening", the commands are always a `checkout` and a `cherry-pick`, and the correct answer is always the same.